aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 This lab is based on the [scikit_bring_your_own](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/scikit_bring_your_own/scikit_bring_your_own.ipynb) SageMaker example notebook.
 Please reference the notebook for detailed description on the use case as well as the custom code for training, inference, and creating the docker container for use with SageMaker.
 Although Amazon SageMaker now has native integrations for [Scikit](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-adds-scikit-learn-support/), this notebook example does not rely on those integrations so is representative of any BYO* use case.

-Using the same code (with some minor modifications), we will package the code into a source control repository, [AWS CodeCommit](https://aws.amazon.com/codecommit/), for version control.
+Using the same code (with some minor modifications) from the SageMaker example notebook, we will package the code into a source control repository, [AWS CodeCommit](https://aws.amazon.com/codecommit/), for version control.
 We will setup a pipeline to trigger automatic training and deployment when changes are made to the code.
-In the lab we will utilize AWS Development Services; however, the capabilities performed by these services can also be substituted with existing tooling where applicable.
+In the lab we will utilize [AWS Development Services](https://aws.amazon.com/products/developer-tools/); however, the capabilities performed by these services can also be substituted with existing tooling where applicable.

 This lab will walk you through the steps required to: